 The white bar on the Sergeant rank slide indicates that they are probationary and have not yet passed the mandatory courses.

-Both Warrant Officer ranks are of the same substantive “rank” however the wearing of the Royal Coat of Arms signifies holding an appointed position, prior service as a regular Warrant Officer, or an appointment before XXXX.
+Both Warrant Officer ranks are of the same substantive “rank” however the wearing of the Royal Coat of Arms signifies holding an appointed position, prior service as a regular Warrant Officer in one of the 3 armed forces, or an appointment before XXXX.

-Commissioned officers in the RAF Air Cadets hold a Cadet Forces Commission (CFC) and as such are addressed as Sir or Ma’am and entitled to be saluted by Cadets, SNCOs and other non-commissioned personnel across all services.
+Commissioned officers in the RAF Air Cadets hold a Cadet Forces Commission (CFC) and as such are addressed as Sir or Ma’am and entitled to be saluted by Cadets, SNCOs and other non-commissioned personnel across all regular, reserve and Cadets services.

 Ranks up to Flight Lieutenant are classed a junior officers and are normally found on Squadrons, Squadron Leader and above are senior officers, usually found at wing level and above and are to be saluted and addressed in the manner above by junior officers and non-commissioned personnel.